Mathematical Foundations of Complex Tonality: Just Intonation

-The question of which intervals are harmonious and which are dissonant is at least in part a matter of physiology, convention and culture, though it seems undeniable that mathematical elements enter (albeit unconsciously) into musical aesthetics in an essential way, even at the level of tonality \cite{Penrose, Helmholtz}.
-The tradition in Western music is that the major third $E/C$, the minor third $E_{\flat}/C$, the major sixth $A/C$ and the minor sixth $A_{\flat}/C$ are harmonious intervals.
-The fourth $F/C$ and fifth $G/C$ and octave $C'/C$ are harmonious as well, but are more rigid or primitive in character.
-But the whole tone $D/C$, the semitone $D_{\flat}/C$, the major seventh $B/C$, the minor seventh $B_{\flat}/C$ and the tritone $F_{\sharp} / C$ are all to varying degrees dissonant.
+The question of which musical intervals are harmonious and which are dissonant is at least, in part, a matter of physiology, convention and culture---though it is undeniable that mathematical elements enter (albeit unconsciously) into musical aesthetics in an essential way, even at the level of tonality (Euler 1739, Helmholtz 1885, Longuet-Higgins 1987, Penrose 2000).
+The tradition in Western music is that the unison, the octave, the fifth, the fourth, the major third, the minor third, the major sixth and the minor sixth are harmonious.
+But the whole tone, the semitone, the major seventh, the minor seventh and the tritone are all to varying degrees dissonant.

-It has been known since ancient times that there is a relation between harmonious intervals and the frequencies at which strings vibrate.
-Suppose we fix a length of string so that it will vibrate at about 261.62 Hertz, so-called middle $C$ (or $C_4$).
+It has been known since ancient times that there is a relation between harmonious intervals and the ratios of the frequencies at which strings vibrate.
+Suppose we fix a length of string so that it will vibrate at about 261.62 Hertz, so-called middle $C$ (or $C_4$) on the piano.
 If we halve the length of string then the frequency of vibration is doubled, and we get $C_5$, the note which is one octave above middle $C$.
-If we take one third of the length of string then the frequency is trebled, and $G_5$, the $G$ that lies a fifth above $C_5$.
-One fourth of the length of the string vibrates at four times the original frequency, and one fifth vibrates at five times the original.
-A string vibrating at a frequency four times $C_4$ sounds at $C_6$, two octaves above $C_4$, and a string vibrating at five times $C_4$ sounds at $E_6$.
-It follows that the frequency of $G_4$ will be half that of $G_5$.
-If we use units of time such that the frequency of $C_4$ is unity, then $G_5 = 3$ and we deduce that $G_4 = \frac{3}{2}$.
-A similar argument gives $E_4 = \frac{5}{4}$.
+If we take one third of the length of string then the frequency is trebled, and we get $G_5$, the $G$ that lies a fifth above $C_5$.